 By the middle of 2022, crews will install a stunning new public artwork next to the pedestrian bridge.

 Artist James Tapscott’s work Pluma will comprise a total of 10 blades of grass and is a sculptural interpretation of the grasses found growing along the sand dunes at Chelsea Beach.
-The artwork is in two parts, which will be placed on either side of the pedestrian bridge.
+The artwork is in 2 parts, which will be placed on either side of the pedestrian bridge.